Mbed-TLS/TF-PSA-Crypto/docs/psa-transition.md

 #### Restartable ECDSA signature

 The legacy API includes an API for “restartable” ECC operations: the operation returns after doing partial computation, and can be resumed.
 This is intended for highly constrained devices where long cryptographic calculations need to be broken up to poll some inputs, where interrupt-based scheduling is not desired.
-The legacy API consists of the functions `mbedtls_pk_sign_restartable`, `mbedtls_pk_verify_restartable`, `mbedtls_ecdsa_sign_restartable`, `mbedtls_ecdsa_verify_restartable`, `mbedtls_ecdsa_write_signature_restartable`, `mbedtls_ecdsa_read_signature_restartable`, as well as several configuration and data manipulation functions.
+The legacy API for signature consists of the functions `mbedtls_pk_sign_restartable`, `mbedtls_pk_verify_restartable`, `mbedtls_ecdsa_sign_restartable`, `mbedtls_ecdsa_verify_restartable`, `mbedtls_ecdsa_write_signature_restartable`, `mbedtls_ecdsa_read_signature_restartable`, as well as several configuration and data manipulation functions.

 The PSA API offers similar functionality via “interruptible” public-key operations.
 As of TF-PSA-Crypto 1.0, it is only implemented for ECDSA and ECDH (see “[Restartable key agreement](#restartable-key-agreement)”), for the same curves as the legacy API.
 (Mbed TLS 3.6 only has interruptible ECDSA signature, not ECDH key agrement.)
 At the time of writing, no extension is planned to other curves or other algorithms.